The actor, who would have turned 69 today, made his acting debut in a little-seen 1977 comedy "Can I Do It 'Till I Need Glasses?"

 's 2002 cult favorite thriller "One Hour Photo."

 Williams played Teddy Roosevelt in 2006's "Night at the Museum" and reprised the role in the 2009 sequel.
-The threequel, "Secret of the Tomb," is set for release in December.
+The threequel, "Secret of the Tomb," hit theaters in 2014 -- just months after his death.

 Williams with his wife, Susan Schneider, in 2012.
 The couple was married in 2011.